 Bronchitis - acute

-Acute bronchitis is swelling and inflammation of the main air passages to the lungs.
-This swelling narrows the airways, making it harder to breathe and causing other symptoms, such as a cough.
-Acute means the symptoms have only been present for a short time.
+Acute bronchitis is swelling and inflamed tissue in the main passages that carry air to the lungs.
+This swelling narrows the airways, which makes it harder to breathe.
+Other symptoms of bronchitis are a cough and coughing up mucus.
+Acute means the symptoms have been present only for a short time.

-Acute bronchitis almost always follows a cold or flu-like infection.
-The infection is caused by a virus.
+When acute bronchitis occurs, it almost always comes after having a cold or flu-like illness.
+The bronchitis infection is caused by a virus.
 At first, it affects your nose, sinuses, and throat.
-Then it spreads to the airways leading to your lungs.
+Then it spreads to the airways that lead to your lungs.

-Sometimes, bacteria also infect the airways.
-This is called a secondary infection.
+Sometimes, bacteria also infect your airways.
+This is more common in people with COPD.

 Chronic bronchitis is a long-term condition.
-To be diagnosed with chronic bronchitis, you must have a cough with mucus most days of the month for at least 3 months.
+To be diagnosed with chronic bronchitis, you must have a cough with mucus on most days for at least 3 months.

 - Chest discomfort

-- Cough that produces mucus; it may be clear or yellow-green
+- Cough that produces mucus -- the mucus may be clear or yellow-green

 - Fever -- usually low-grade